isomerpages/pmo-nccs/_who-we-are/inter-ministerial-committee-on-climate-change.md

 * Dr Vivian Balakrishnan, Minister for Foreign Affairs
 * Ms Grace Fu, Minister for Sustainability and the Environment and Minister-in-charge of Trade Relations
 * Ms Indranee Rajah, Minister, Prime Minister’s Office, Second Minister for Finance and Second Minister for National Development
-* Mr Tan See Leng, Minister for Manpower and Second Minister for Trade and Industry
+* Mr Tan See Leng, Minister for Manpower and Minister-in-charge of Energy and Science & Technology
 * Mr Chee Hong Tat, Minister for National Development
 * Mr Jeffrey Siow, Acting Minister for Transport and Senior Minister of State for Finance